-It’s easy to judge someone for thinking of separating or getting divorced because of no sex in marriage.
+It’s easy to judge someone for thinking ‘I want a divorce’ because of no sex in marriage.

 It sounds very trivial to some when someone says he or she is getting divorced because the marriage is sexless--as if sex is the most important thing to that person and they aren’t grateful for their wonderful marriage.
 I could not disagree more.
 Why?
 Because when there is no sex in marriage, and one person wants it, there are usually many more underlying problems.